fare/asdf/README.md

     * plenty of ideas for how to further improve ASDF.

-Last updated Wednesday, May 6th, 2015.
+Last updated Tuesday, June 9th, 2015.